hammerheim-game/hammerheim-rules/5-warbands.md

 of looking after animals, not to mention that its quite dull!
 Profile M WS BS S T W I A Ld
 4 2 2 3 3 1 3 1 6
-Weapons/Armour: A Youngblood may be equipped with weapons and armour chosen from the Mountainguard Equipment list.
+Weapons/Armor: A Youngblood may be equipped with weapons and armor chosen from the Mountainguard Equipment list.
 Skills: The Averlander Youngblood may choose from Combat, Shooting, & Speed, when he gains a new skill.